Maniati Food Week : Lakonian Lalagia Recipe

 Method:

-3. Cover the dough with a slightly damp towel and let it rise.
+- Cover the dough with plastic wrap and let it rise.
 When dough has doubled in size use a pastry scraper to remove dough from the sides of the bowl.

-4. Dust a work surface with a light amount of flour and gently gather the dough together.
+- Lightly grease a large work surface with olive oil and gently gather the dough together.
 Roll it into a long rope and cut into 1-inch pieces.
 You should get about 18- 20 pieces out of this batch.
 (See notes)

 Notes: